Vienna Volksoper, exterior view

 Vienna Volksoper

-Artistic Director Lotte de Beer and Music Director Ben Glassberg have joined forces at the Vienna Volksoper to build bridges between tradition and renewal, nostalgia and utopia.
+Artistic Director Lotte de Beer is building bridges between tradition and innovation, nostalgia and utopia at the Vienna Volksoper.
 De Beer’s vision:

 "My goal is to be able to call the Volksoper a house of the artists, a house of the audience.
 An establishment where people can be seduced, where they are invited to reflect and where they can laugh with no inhibition."